A Survey on Multi-Task Learning: MTL Models

-} where $l(\cdot,\cdot)$ denotes a loss function such as the hinge loss or square loss, $\mathbf{b}=(b_1,\ldots,b_m)^T$ is a vector of offsets in all the tasks, $\mathbf{U}\in\mathbb{R}^{d\times d}$ is a square transformation matrix, $\mathbf{a}^i$, the $i$th column in $\mathbf{A}$, contains model parameters for the $i$th task after the transformation, the $\ell_{2,1}$ norm of a matrix $\mathbf{A}$ denoted by $\|\mathbf{A}\|_{2,1}$ equals the sum of the $\ell_2$ norm of rows in $\mathbf{A}$, $\mathbf{I}$ denotes an identity matrix with an appropriate size, and $\lambda$ is a positive regularization parameter.
-The first term in the objective function of problem (\ref{equ_MTFL_objective}) measures the empirical loss on the training sets of all the tasks, the second one is to enforce $\mathbf{A}$ to be row-sparse via the $\ell_{2,1}$ norm which is equivalent to selecting features after the transformation, and the constraint enforces $\mathbf{U}$ to be orthogonal.
+} where $l(\cdot,\cdot)$ denotes a loss function such as the hinge loss or square loss, $\mathbf{b}=(b_1,\ldots,b_m)^T$ is a vector of offsets in all the tasks, $\mathbf{U}\in\mathbb{R}^{d\times d}$ is a square transformation matrix, $\mathbf{A}\in\mathbb{R}^{d\times m}$ contains model parameters of all the tasks with its $i$th column $\mathbf{a}^i$ as model parameters for the $i$th task after the transformation, the $\ell_{2,1}$ norm of a matrix $\mathbf{A}$ denoted by $\|\mathbf{A}\|_{2,1}$ equals the sum of the $\ell_2$ norm of rows in $\mathbf{A}$, $\mathbf{I}$ denotes an identity matrix with an appropriate size, and $\lambda$ is a positive regularization parameter.
+The first term in the objective function of problem (\ref{equ_MTFL_objective}) measures the empirical loss on the training sets of all the tasks and the second one is to enforce $\mathbf{A}$ to be row-sparse via the $\ell_{2,1}$ norm which is equivalent to selecting features after the transformation, while the constraint enforces $\mathbf{U}$ to be orthogonal.
 Different from the multi-layer feedforward neural network whose hidden representations may be redundant, the orthogonality of $\mathbf{U}$ can prevent the MTFL method from it.
-It is interesting to find out that problem (\ref{equ_MTFL_objective}) is equivalent to {
+As proved in \cite{aep08}, problem (\ref{equ_MTFL_objective}) is equivalent to {